-The Company has incurred net cash losses during the financial year ended March 31, 2024 and in the immediately preceding financial year.
-The liabilities of the Company exceed the assets in current financial year as at the balance sheet date.
-The Company's business consists of an alarm, monitoring and quick response solution for B2B and B2C customer.
-This business is operated and contracts executed in close co-operation with, and support from, its holding company, SIS Limited.
-The business of the company has grown by 30% over the previous year and it has strong order book in pipeline to be executed over the next 12 months.
-It also continues to enjoy strong and continued financial and operational support of its holding company in the form of contract support, financing support, guarantees for financing support and, coupled with the strong order pipeline, is confident of meetings its obligations over the next twelve months and, therefore, the financial statements have been prepared on a going concern basis.
+The Company has earned net cash profit during the financial year ended March 31, 2025 and incurred net cash losses in the immediately preceding financial year.
+As at the balance sheet date, the liabilities of the Company exceed its assets.
+The Company's business provides alarm, monitoring, and quick response solutions for both B2B and B2C customers and is operated with the close cooperation and support of its holding company, SIS Limited.
+Despite the net losses and the current financial position, the business has grown by 23% over the previous year, and the Company holds a strong order book with projects to be executed over the next 12 months.
+Furthermore, the Company continues to benefit from the ongoing financial and operational support of its holding company, which includes contract support, financing support, and guarantees for financing arrangements.